Skip to content

 The majestic ruins of the fabled ancient city of Mycenae draw tourists from all over the world.
 In reality, this is one of Greece’s most significant archaeological sites, and the earliest artefacts discovered there date to 3,000 BC.

-Although the Mycenaeans are well-known for being skilled warriors and hunters, the aforementioned discoveries reveal more about their activities and way of life.
+Although the Mycenaeans are well-known for being skilled warriors and hunters, the discoveries reveal more about their activities and way of life.
 The pottery shows that Mycenae and other city-states engaged in substantial trade.
 Fragments of Mycenaean pottery have been discovered as far away as Egypt and Italy.

 However, the renowned Tholos tombs were built after this century.
 These tombs, which are large chambers carved into the side of a hill, are essentially a colossal construction.
 Such societies are known for burying their leaders in such opulent settings.